Clean technology

-According to an MIT Energy Initiative Working Paper published in July 2016, about a half of over $25 billion funding provided by venture capital to cleantech from 2006 to 2011 was never recovered.
+According to an MIT Energy Initiative Working Paper published in July 2016, about half of over $25 billion in funding provided by venture capital to cleantech from 2006 to 2011 was never recovered.
 The report cited cleantech's dismal risk/return profiles and the inability of companies developing new materials, chemistries, or processes to achieve manufacturing scale as contributing factors to its flop.

 Clean technology has also emerged as an essential topic among businesses and companies.
 It can reduce pollutants and dirty fuels for every company, regardless of which industry they are in, and using clean technology has become a competitive advantage.
-Through building their Corporate Social Responsibility (CSR) goals, they participate in using clean technology and other means by promoting Sustainability.
-Fortune Global 500 firms spend around $20 billion a year on CSR activities in 2018.
+Through building their Corporate Social Responsibility (CSR) goals, they participate in using clean technology and other means by promoting sustainability.
+Fortune Global 500 firms spent around $20 billion a year on CSR activities in 2018.

+Silicon Valley, Tel Aviv and Stockholm were ranked as leading ecosystystems in the field of clean technology.
+According to data from 2024, there are over 750,000 international patent families (IPFs) focused on clean and sustainable technologies worldwide.
+This represents approximately 12% of the total number of IPFs globally.
+From 1997 to 2021, over 750,000 patents for clean and sustainable technologies were published, making up almost 15% of all patents in 2021, compared to just under 8% in 1997.
+Japan and the US each account for over 20% of clean technology patents, though their annual numbers have stabilized at around 10,000.

+Between 2017 and 2021, European countries accounted for over 27% of international patent families (IPFs) in clean technology globally.
+This places Europe ahead of other major innovators, such as Japan (21%), the United States (20%), and China (15%).

+There are two major stages when cleantech patenting has advanced.
+The first is from 2006 to 2021, driven by the EU and Japan (27% and 26% of overall increase in IPFs).
+The next stage is from 2017 to 2021, led by China, which accounted for 70% of the increase in IPFs.

 Definition

 Cleantech products or services are those that improve operational performance, productivity, or efficiency while reducing costs, inputs, energy consumption, waste, or environmental pollution.
-Its origin is the increased consumer, regulatory, and industry interest in clean forms of energy generation—specifically, perhaps, the rise in awareness of global warming, climate change, and the impact on the natural environment from the burning of fossil fuels.
+Its origins are the increased consumer, regulatory, and industry interest in clean forms of energy generation—specifically, perhaps, the rise in awareness of global warming, climate change, and the impact on the natural environment caused by the burning of fossil fuels.
 Cleantech is often associated with venture capital funds and land use organizations.
-The term has historically been differentiated from various definitions of green business, sustainability, or triple bottom line industries by its origins in the venture capital investment community and has grown to define a business sector that includes significant and high growth industries such as solar, wind, water purification, and biofuels.
+The term traditionally been differentiated from various definitions of green business, sustainability, or triple bottom line industries by its origins in the venture capital investment community and has grown to define a business sector that includes significant and high growth industries such as solar, wind, water purification, and biofuels.